 JE virus is transmitted to humans through the bite of an infected mosquito, primarily Culex species.
 The virus is maintained in an enzootic cycle between mosquitoes and amplifying vertebrate hosts, primarily pigs and wading birds.
 Humans are incidental or dead-end hosts, because they usually do not develop a level or duration of viremia sufficient to infect mosquitoes.

-JE virus is the most common vaccine-preventable cause of encephalitis in Asia, occurring throughout most of Asia and parts of the western Pacific (Map 3-08).
-Local transmission of JE virus has not been detected in Africa, Europe, or the Americas.
+JE virus is the most common vaccine-preventable cause of encephalitis in Asia, occurring throughout most of Asia and parts of the western Pacific (Map 4-07).
 Transmission principally occurs in rural agricultural areas, often associated with rice cultivation and flood irrigation.
 In some areas of Asia, these ecologic conditions may occur near, or occasionally within, urban centers.
 In temperate areas of Asia, transmission is seasonal, and human disease usually peaks in summer and fall.
 In the subtropics and tropics, seasonal transmission varies with monsoon rains and irrigation practices and may be prolonged or even occur year-round.

 In endemic countries, where adults have acquired immunity through natural infection, JE is primarily a disease of children.
 However, travel-associated JE can occur among people of any age.
 For most travelers to Asia, the risk for JE is extremely low but varies based on destination, duration, season, and activities.

-From 1973 through 2015, 79 JE cases among travelers or expatriates from nonendemic countries were published or reported to CDC.
-From the time a JE vaccine became available in the United States in 1993, through 2015, only 10 JE cases among US travelers were reported to CDC.
+Before 1973, >300 cases of JE were reported among soldiers from the United States, the United Kingdom, Australia, and Russia.
+From 1973 through 2017, 84 JE cases among travelers or expatriates from nonendemic countries were published or reported to CDC.
+From the time a JE vaccine became available in the United States in 1993, through 2017, only 12 JE cases among US travelers were reported to CDC.

 The overall incidence of JE among people from nonendemic countries traveling to Asia is estimated to be <1 case per 1 million travelers.
-However, expatriates and travelers who stay for prolonged periods in rural areas with active JE virus transmission are likely at similar risk as the susceptible resident population (5–50 cases per 100,000 children per year).
+However, expatriates and travelers who stay for prolonged periods in rural areas with active JE virus transmission might be at similar risk as the susceptible (pediatric) resident population (6–11 cases per 100,000 children per year).
 Travelers on even brief trips might be at increased risk if they have extensive outdoor or nighttime exposure in rural areas during periods of active transmission.
-Short-term (<1 month) travelers whose visits are restricted to major urban areas are at minimal risk for JE.
+Shorter-term (for example, <1 month) travelers whose visits are restricted to major urban areas are at minimal risk for JE.
 In some endemic areas, although there are few human cases among residents because of natural immunity among older people or vaccination, JE virus is still maintained locally in an enzootic cycle between animals and mosquitoes.
 Therefore, susceptible visitors may be at risk for infection.

 Common clinical laboratory findings include moderate leukocytosis, mild anemia, and hyponatremia.
 Cerebrospinal fluid (CSF) typically has a mild to moderate pleocytosis with a lymphocytic predominance, slightly elevated protein, and normal ratio of CSF to plasma glucose.